Azure/AppConfiguration/docs/FeatureManagement/Clients/AspNetCore/Microsoft.FeatureManagement.AspNetCore.md

 ### Disabled Action Handling

-When an MVC controller or action is blocked because none of the features it specifies are enabled, a registered `IDisabledFeatureHandler` will be invoked.
+When an MVC controller or action is blocked because none of the features it specifies are enabled, a registered `IDisabledFeaturesHandler` will be invoked.
 By default, a minimalistic handler is registered which returns HTTP 404.
-This can be overridden using the `IFeatureManagmentBuilder` when registering feature flags.
+This can be overridden using the `IFeatureManagementBuilder` when registering feature flags.

 ```
-public interface IDisabledFeatureHandler
+public interface IDisabledFeaturesHandler
 {
-    Task HandleDisabledFeature(string featureName, ActionExecutingContext context);
+    Task HandleDisabledFeature(IEnumerable<string> features, ActionExecutingContext context);
 }
 ```